Kelly Sutton

-Kelly Renae "Girl" Sutton (born September 24, 1971) is a former NASCAR driver.
+Kelly Renae "Girl" Sutton (born September 24, 1971) is an American former NASCAR driver.
 Sutton started 54 races, mostly in her family-owned No. 02 Chevrolet Silverado, in the Craftsman Truck Series.
 She was the only stock-car racer, male or female, known to race with multiple sclerosis before Trevor Bayne's diagnosis in 2013.

 Beginnings

 Sutton began racing at the age of 10 before her career was halted due to her diagnosis of MS at the age of sixteen.
 She resumed racing in 1992 at Old Dominion Speedway, driving in the Pro Mini Stock Series.
 During her first year of competition, Sutton won the Hard Charger and Sportsmanship awards.
 During her three years competing in the series, she won seven feature races and won the Most Popular Driver award all three years.

 Return to racing

 Sutton would not race again until 1997 in the Allison Pennsylvania Legacy Series.
 She won two feature races and the Most Popular Driver Award.
 The next year, she competed in the Parts Pro Truck Series, where she won one qualifying race and the Oral B Close Brush Award.

 In 2000, she advanced to the NASCAR Dash Series, where she competed in two races and had a sixteenth-place finish.
 She posted her first top-ten in the division the following year, before competing full-time in 2002, winning the Most Popular Driver award and finishing third in rookie standings.